 It ended up featuring 6 themed floors that occupied 100,000 square feet of the Trocadero, with 7 virtual reality rides and simulators, not to mention the scores of arcade games spread across them.
 Here's a interesting video hyping up the place's opening:

-And, after 8 months of construcion which included a complete refitting of the Trocadero itself to keep inline with it, Sega World opened on September 6th, 1996.
-And aside from the overall layout, the Trocadero was now almost unrecognisable.
+And, after 8 months of construction which included a complete refitting of the Trocadero itself to keep inline with it, Sega World opened on September 6th, 1996, somewhat fittingly as Jamiroquai's 'Virtual Insanity' went to number 3 in the charts.

+And now, the Trocadero was almost unrecognizable.
 Everything had gone from simple shopping mall to futuristic cyberpunk.
 3 massive screens adorned the back walls, running advertisements and the latest music videos.
-A amazing statue of Sonic adorned the reception, with lots of other Sonic statues and signage throughout the centre.
+A amazing statue of Sonic adorned the Sega World reception, with lots of other Sonic statues and signage throughout the centre.

 But it didn't end there.
 It now housed the UK's largest HMV, a second Madame Tussaud's titled Rock Circus which focused on rock music icons, a new Planet Hollywood restaurant outside the entrance, and the first IMAX 3D cinema in the UK, sponsored by Pepsi.
 Here's a video not containing much of Sega World itself, but lots of the rest of the Trocadero (actual Sega World videos later on):